cybertraining-dsc/reu2022/project/graphs/graphs-graphviz/graphviz.md

 In terms of color, just add the parameter `color=''` inside the `attr()` or `node()` commands.
 This will change the color of the perimeter.
-In order to fill, use the parameter `style='filled'` and set the fill color using `fillcolor=''`.
+In order to fill, use the parameter `style='filled'` or set the fill color using `fillcolor=''`.

 Gradients can also be added by setting a colon `:` between two different